DeepakSridhar/fgdm/README.md

 - We used sdv1.4 weights for training FG-DM conditions but sdv1.5 is also compatible:

+- The original SD weights are available via [the CompVis organization at Hugging Face](https://huggingface.co/CompVis).
+The license terms are identical to the original weights.

 - `sd-v1-4.ckpt`: Resumed from `sd-v1-2.ckpt`.
 225k steps at resolution `512x512` on "laion-aesthetics v2 5+" and 10\% dropping of the text-conditioning to improve [classifier-free guidance sampling](https://arxiv.org/abs/2207.12598).

-- The original SD weights are available via [the CompVis organization at Hugging Face](https://huggingface.co/CompVis).
-The license terms are identical to the original weights.
+- Download the condition weights from [ControlNet](https://huggingface.co/lllyasviel/ControlNet/tree/main/annotator/ckpts) and place them in the models folder to train depth and normal FG-DMs.

 ## Inference: Text-to-Image with FG-DM